kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_environment_allowedartifacts_add.md

 ## kosli environment allowedartifacts add

 Add an artifact to an environment's allowlist.

 ### Synopsis

 Add an artifact to an environment's allowlist.
-   The artifact SHA256 fingerprint is calculated and reported or, alternatively, can be provided directly.
+The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --sha256 flag).

 ```shell
 kosli environment allowedartifacts add ARTIFACT-NAME-OR-PATH [flags]